icehrm/icehrm.github.io/_docs/upgrade.md

  - upgrade_v15.0.OS_to_v15.2.OS.sql
  - upgrade_v15.2.OS_to_v16.0.OS.sql
  - upgrade_v16.0.OS_to_v16.0.PRO.sql
+ - upgrade_v16.x.PRO_v17.0.PRO.sql

 3. If you are on v14.X.OS execute following scripts on your database in given order (DB scripts can be found inside icehrm/scripts folder of icehrm_v16.0.PRO.zip)
  - upgrade_v14.0.OS_to_v15.0.OS.sql
  - upgrade_v15.0.OS_to_v15.2.OS.sql
  - upgrade_v15.2.OS_to_v16.0.OS.sql
  - upgrade_v16.0.OS_to_v16.0.PRO.sql
+ - upgrade_v16.x.PRO_v17.0.PRO.sql

 4. If you are on v15.0.OS execute following scripts on your database in given order (DB scripts can be found inside icehrm/scripts folder of icehrm_v16.0.PRO.zip)
  - upgrade_v15.0.OS_to_v15.2.OS.sql
  - upgrade_v15.2.OS_to_v16.0.OS.sql
  - upgrade_v16.0.OS_to_v16.0.PRO.sql
+ - upgrade_v16.x.PRO_v17.0.PRO.sql

 5. If you are on v15.2.OS execute following scripts on your database in given order (DB scripts can be found inside icehrm/scripts folder of icehrm_v16.0.PRO.zip)
  - upgrade_v15.2.OS_to_v16.0.OS.sql
  - upgrade_v16.0.OS_to_v16.0.PRO.sql
+ - upgrade_v16.x.PRO_v17.0.PRO.sql

 6. If you are on v16.0.OS execute following scripts on your database in given order (DB scripts can be found inside icehrm/scripts folder of icehrm_v16.0.PRO.zip)
  - upgrade_v16.0.OS_to_v16.0.PRO.sql
+ - upgrade_v16.x.PRO_v17.0.PRO.sql

 7. Then delete all folders inside icehrm installation path except "app" folder

 8. Exteact icehrm_v16.1.PRO.zip and copy all folders into icehrm installation path except "app" folder

+9. Copy icehrm.key from the app folder in IceHrm pro downloaded zip file to to the 'app' folder of your installation

-#### Upgrading from IceHrm Open Source Edition to IceHrm latest version
+### Upgrading from IceHrm Open Source Edition to IceHrm latest version

 Download icehrm_v16.0.OS from [https://github.com/gamonoid/icehrm/releases/latest](https://github.com/gamonoid/icehrm/releases/latest)